CEThompson/Bakr/README.md

 # Baker

-A Udacity project for viewing baking recipes.
+A project for viewing baking recipes.
 This project illustrates finding and handling error cases, adding accessibility features, allowing for localization, adding a widget, and utilizing third-party libraries.

 ## Installation